ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 The main subdirectories of interest are:

 - `work` &rarr; a temporary directory where the model is run.
 It gets created as part of a run and then removed after the run succeeds.
-- `archive` &rarr; the directory where output is stored after each run.
+- `archive` &rarr; the directory where output is stored following each successful run.

 <terminal-window>
 <terminal-line data="input" directory="~/access-om/1deg_jra55_ryf">payu init</terminal-line>